PaperPrototype/Intro-Coding-and-Computers/01 - Jumpy Game/english.md

 ![pygame falling gravity faster](/Assets/pygame_falling_gravity_faster.gif)

+# Collision
-Now, the player will keep falling past the bottom of the window, because even though we stop growing the "y_velocity" number, we are still *moving* our position based on whatver `y_velocity` was left at...
+The player will keep falling past the bottom of the window, because even though we stop growing the "y_velocity" number, we are still *moving* our position based on whatver `y_velocity` was left at...

 ```py
 	y = y + y_velocity